 The Internet Today

 The Internet, as has been pointed out on a veritable multitude of occasions, has changed the way we communicate with one another.
 It is the newest mass medium, and in its short commercial existence has managed to transform the media landscape.
 Today, a reported 97% of all telecommunications takes place over this vast network, and those who do not have access to it are increasingly finding themselves at a disadvantage.
 It would seem as if the central revolution that the Internet has enabled relates to the immense pace at which new knowledge can be generated owing to the unprecedented flow of information.
-This is to say that everything from Comic Books to detailed governmental policy can be found online…
+This is to say that everything from Comic Books to dog harnesses and even detailed governmental policy can be found online…

 In this light, whereas the global internetwork is a communications structure, the emergent phenomenon of the net is the generation of new knowledge.
 Access to information has proved to be of immense value to knowledge based economies: the proliferation of usable and relevant knowledge, it can be seen, has given rise to new technologies, corporate and marketing strategies, commodity products, and governance policies.